Some links in this post may be affiliate links

 Misting the leaves may lead to mildew growth if the water does not evaporate quickly.
 Ensure that there is good air circulation and stop misting the orchid.
 Cut off the diseased leaves.
 Isolate the affected plant and treat it for the disease.

-One possible reason why Brassia Orchid is not blooming is too little light as it blooms in bright indirect light (dappled light).
-Move the orchid to a brighter spot and ensure it is receiving bright indirect light away from direct sunlight or instal a grow light if the natural lighting is not adequate.
+One possible reason why Brassia Orchid is not blooming is too little light.
+Move the orchid to a brighter spot and ensure it is receiving bright indirect light or instal a grow light if the natural lighting is not adequate.
 Check out this guide on understanding light for houseplants.

-Overfeeding the Spider Orchid can result in vegetative growth at the expense of flowers production.
-Feed it once monthly with an orchid's fertilizer as per the manufacturer's instructions.
+The second reason for lack of blooms is overfeeding which results in vegetative growth at the expense of flowers.
+Feed Spider Orchid once monthly with an orchid's fertilizer as per the manufacturer's instructions.

 Dark green leaves in Brassia Orchid indicate that the orchid is not getting enough light.
-The leaves of a Spider Orchid that is receiving the correct light should be light green.
 Position the orchid in a brighter spot where it can receive bright indirect light or instal a grow light if the natural lighting is not adequate.

 Limpy and droopy leaves in Brassia Orchid are caused by underwatering.
 Do not allow the soil to dry out completely.
 Water the orchid thoroughly, maintain the soil moderately moist and allow only the top half of the soil to dry out between waterings.